Why is Philanthropy Important for Companies?

-Last year, Apple’s total employee charitable giving program exceeded $125 million and their employees volunteered more than 250,000 hours.
+In 2022, Apple’s total employee charitable giving program exceeded $125 million, and their employees volunteered more than 250,000 hours.

 The company matches employee donations to most nonprofits at a 1:1 ratio with a maximum of $10,000, while their volunteer grant program has no minimum hour requirement and donates $25 per hour that an employee volunteers.

 6. ConocoPhillips’ Corporate Philanthropy Program